joseph-flinn/site/frontend/posts/retro-failure-influence-critical-decisions.md

 space to share ideas, if someone does not feel like they can speak up, or if someone feels like speaking up has no value, mental model alignment is highly unlikely.

-However, a culture of psychological safety, providing opportunity to speak up is not sufficient.
+However, a culture of psychological safety, providing opportunity to speak up, is not sufficient.
 There are communication skills that are required to effectively change both my mental model as well as others'.
 I have experienced having the opportunity to speak, but that alone does not prevent the situation of spinning our wheels trying to solve a problem.
 I have